DMsGuild201/Foundry-Selection-Menu/README.md

 While on further updates this process may be streamlined by making it a seperate file, currently every line of code that has to be edited has been marked with comments containing **XYZ**.

-Ctrl + F it to find them and you will be able to make the script work on, hopefully, anything that runs python.
+Ctrl + F it to find them and you will be able to make the script work on, hopefully, anything that runs python3.

 The script works as such: